codeforamerica/intake-playbooks/lambda_migration_script.markdown

 - Run snapshot on prod
 - Run create_storage playbooks to update DB and S3 configurations
+- Manually a user with r/w access to the media bucket and update heroku
 - Turn on bucket encryption for the media bucket

 Day 1